syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 	'Initialize HTML to PDF converter.
 	Dim htmlConverter As New HtmlToPdfConverter()
-	'Initialize the BlinkConverterSettings
+	'Initialize the BlinkConverterSettings.
 	Dim settings As New BlinkConverterSettings()
 	'Set true to enable the accessibility tags in PDF generation. settings.EnableAccessibilityTags = True
 	'Assign the BlinkConverterSettings to the ConverterSettings property of HtmlToPdfConverter. htmlConverter.ConverterSettings = settings
-	'Convert URL to PDF
+	'Convert URL to PDF.
 	Dim document As PdfDocument = htmlConverter.Convert("Input.html")
 	'Save and close the PDF document.
 	Dim fileStream As New FileStream("HTML-to-PDF.pdf", FileMode.CreateNew, FileAccess.ReadWrite)